 Understanding Clojure's Persistent Vectors, pt.
 1

 So, how do they work?
 I'll try to explain them through a series of blogposts, in which we look at manageable parts each time.
 It will be a detailed explanation, with all the different oddities around the implementation as well.
-Consequently, this blog series may not be the perfect fit for people who want a "summary" on how persistent vectors work.

 The Basic Idea